 With matching funds from the National Institute of Standards and Technology of the U. S. government, the Consortium for Intelligent Integrated Manufacturing Planning-Execution (CIIMPLEX), consisting of several private companies and universities, was formed to address this problem.
 The aim of the consortium is to develop technologies for intelligent enterprise-wide integration of planning and execution for manufacturing [3].
 One approach to this problem might be to re-write all application softwares into a monolithic integrated planning-execution system capable of handling all foreseeable scenarios.
-This approach is unfeasible because: (a) re-writing legacy application systems is formidably expensive; (b) a monolithic system is too rigid to expand to cover unforeseen new scenarios once the system is put into use; and (c) unlike distributed systems, a monolithic system is difficult to develop, to test, and to maintain.
+This approach is unfeasible because of high development and maintenance cost and inflexibility of such monolithic systems.
 Instead, CIIMPLEX adopts as one of its key technologies the approach of intelligent software agents, and develops a multi-agent system (MAS) for enterprise integration.